Severance pay for employees on permanent contracts

 Seniority

-In order to receive the statutory indemnity, the dismissed employee must provide at least 8 months of uninterrupted seniority serving the same employer.
+To benefit from the statutory indemnity, the dismissed employee must provide at least 8 months of uninterrupted seniority serving the same employer.

 The calculation of the statutory severance pay differs according to the length of service of the employee: